Update: October 2020

 Version 7 of the IFS Food Standard is expected to be published on October 6, 2020.
 The revision is all about the ease of use, with improved clarity and less focus on bureaucracy and documentation.
 We have studied the draft version for you – here’s our summary of the main changes.

-Publication is scheduled for the first quarter of 2020.
-After the release, organisations will have nine month to implement the new/or modified requirements before the new version will come into force.
+The publication of IFS Food 7 is scheduled for October 2020.
+After the release, organisations will have twelve month to implement the new/or modified requirements before the new version will come into force.